 New Registration System Online!

-- If you’d like to buy in person from a vendor, please look at this list.
 Not all vendors can provide a sticker at the moment of purchase, but you will obtain a receipt that allows you to go and play.
-Some outlets sell some, but not all, of the types of registration products.
-Vendor List
+Some outlets sell some, but not all, of the registration products, so please check the list.

 Frequently asked Questions (FAQs)